LoveDaisy/SparseQP_bench/README.md

 There are two benchmarks.
 One is to solve the QP, and the other one is to solve an associated linear system of the QP, i.e. $\mathbf{x}=-\mathbf{H}^{-1}\mathbf{f}$.

-The QP solver I used in matlab is built-in `quadprog`, and in python is [OSQP](https://osqp.org/docs/index.html), which can be installed easyly via `pip3 install osqp`.
+The QP solver I used in matlab is built-in `quadprog`, and in python is [OSQP](https://osqp.org/docs/index.html), which can be installed easily via `pip3 install osqp`.
 Please let me know if there is a faster QP solver.

-Matlab start script is `matlab/matlab_test.m`, and python start script is `python/test_qp_solver.py`.
+Matlab start script is `matlab/matlab_test.m`, and python is `python/test_qp_solver.py`.
 Here is a reference running time (in seconds) on my laptop, Mid 2014 MBP, with 2.5 GHz Quad-Core Intel Core i7 CPU.

 | problem | matlab | python |
 ---|---|---
 | QP | 46.0 | 96.2 |
 | Linear system | 0.258 | 1.94 |

+In any bench, matlab is much faster than python.

 ### Data storage layout